SCOPE OF THIS CHAPTER

 - If you wish to discuss a concern without a family's consent you can gain advice via a No Names Consultation only;

-- Refer to the Threshold of Need Matrix.
+- Refer to the Thresholds of Need Guidance.

 The Locality & Community Support Service (LCSS) will provide advice and guidance to those in the community who work with children and families.
 This includes educational settings, health services and voluntary and community groups with the aim of enabling them to support children, young people and families within their community.